-Similar to many priorities in life and business, SEO efforts can also follow the 80/20 rule.
+Similar to many priorities in life and business, your SEO efforts can benefit if you follow the 80/20 rule.
 The SEO 80/20 rule says that 80% of the results come from 20% of the efforts.
 Here is a list of common optimization tasks with the most critical 20% at the top of the list.

 Small Business SEO Best Practice

 - Evaluate the popularity of selected keywords using a keyword analysis tool such as SEMRush or Google Keyword Planner.

-- Ensure each page has it’s own unique title tag with keywords relevant to the content on the page.
+- Ensure that each page has its own unique title tag that uses a keyword relevant to the content on the page.

 - Your local city/town/regional directory

-- Discover and use the social media channels that your customers use, BUT ONLY IF you have a plan to engage and maintain those channels.
+- Discover and use the social media outlets that your customers use, BUT ONLY IF you have a plan to engage and maintain those channels.

 Additional SEO Activities are definitely useful…

-- Optimize website images with descriptive alternate ‘alt’ text
+- Optimize website images with descriptive alt text.

-- Register your site with Google and Bing webmaster tools
+- Register your site with Google Search Console and Bing Webmaster Tools.

-- Create multiple web pages that are optimized for a local city search results
+- Create multiple web pages that are optimized for local city search results.

 - List your website in popular social bookmarking sites such as digg.com, delicious.com, stumbleupon.com, etc.

-- Evaluate and reduce the loading time of web pages
+- Evaluate and reduce the loading time of your web pages.